dsetareh/srsRAN/README.md

 # How to run multiple srsRAN + zmq environments on one machine

+`NOTE: ue/enb/epc.conf should already be setup for normal single environment srsRAN+zmq`
 ## generate namespaces
 ```
 ip netns add ue1